internetimagery/internetimagery.github.io/code/dict.md

 #### Tracker Dict

 Dict that keeps track of changes made to it.
 Not super performant, but is simple to use.
+Checking dict_instance.diff returns a tuple of (New, Changed, Removed) or if nothing has changed, None.

 {% highlight python %}
 try: